-The law provides nursing home residents specific rights.
-California law provides that residents of long term care facilities have rights pertaining to quality of life, privacy, transfer, discharge, visits, medical treatment, confidentiality and freedom from restraint and abuse.
+The law provides nursing home residents with specific rights.
+California law provides that residents of long-term care facilities have rights pertaining to their quality of life, privacy, transfer, discharge, visits, medical treatment, confidentiality and freedom from restraint and abuse.
 These rights include:

-- Patients have the right to with dignified and respectful treatment.
+- Patients have the right to dignified and respectful treatment.

 - Residents have the right to quality medical treatment and care.

-- The right to have a legal representative act on their behalf in exercising these rights at the patient’s direction or when the patient is incapacitated.
+- They have the right to have a legal representative act on their behalf in exercising these rights at the patient’s direction or when the patient is incapacitated.

 - Residents have the right to report violations of their rights without the fear of retaliation.